alexnathanson/weathermachine/arduino-code/README.md

 ## Future Work

-This should be a library

-Ultimately, it will be best to have 1 library that encompasses all network functions and subsystem functions so that each Arduino can have identical software running.
+It might be best to have 1 library that encompasses all network functions and subsystem functions so that each Arduino can have identical software running.